VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.shardByURLReplicas int
      How many copies of data to make among remote storage systems enumerated via -remoteWrite.url when -remoteWrite.shardByURL is set.
-See https://docs.victoriametrics.com/vmagent/#sharding-among-remote-storages (default 1)
+See {{% ref "./vmagent.md#sharding-among-remote-storages" %}} (default 1)
   -remoteWrite.showURL
      Whether to show -remoteWrite.url in the exported metrics.
 It is hidden by default, since it can contain sensitive info such as auth key
   -remoteWrite.significantFigures array